pauldin91/goledger/README.md

-# Goledger is a simple PoC of blockchain
+# Goledger is a simple blockchain implementation